-The ninth track of Speechless is a simple but all-important declaration that when all is said and done, is the defining one of my life.
-This album was in my truck's CD player for most of my first-ever major road trip solo in early May of 2000 to Raleigh, North Carolina.
+The ninth track of Speechless is a simple but all-important declaration that when all is said and done, is my defining one.

 Rich Mullins' album "The Jesus Record" came as a two-disc set.
 The first disc features the low-quality microcassette demo recordings of the songs Mullins made in an abandoned church.
 Nine days after making that tape, Mullins tragically died in a car accident near Bloomington, Illinois (about 2 hours from where I live now).
 Disc 2 of the "The Jesus Record" is the posthumous studio-recorded versions of these songs, performed by the members of Mullins' A Ragamuffin Band

 Here's the microcassette demo version of "Surely God is With Us":